John Foxx and the Maths: 2013

-In January 2013, it was announced that John Foxx and the Maths would once more be playing live as support to Orchestral Manoeuvres in the Dark on their forthcoming UK tour to promote their new album English Electric, in April and May of the same year.
+In January 2013, it was announced that John Foxx and the Maths would once more be playing live as support to Orchestral Manoeuvres in the Dark (OMD) on their forthcoming UK tour to promote their new album English Electric, in April and May of the same year.
 It was further confirmed that Hannah Peel would be joining John Foxx and Benge for the live performances.

 The Evidence album was released worldwide on 25 February 2013.

-In early April 2013, it was announced that the band would be releasing a new album, Rhapsody on 26 April 2013, which was to coincide with the band taking to the road again to support Orchestral Manoeuvres in the Dark on their English Electric tour.
+In early April 2013, it was announced that the band would be releasing a new album, Rhapsody on 26 April 2013, which was to coincide with the band taking to the road again to support OMD on their English Electric tour.
 The 13 date tour ran from 28 April to 14 May 2013.
-The three-piece band performed nine songs from both Foxx's solo and The Maths repertoires and were generally positively received by Orchestral Manoeuvres in the Dark fans.
-In a further collaboration with OMD, a John Foxx and the Maths remix of the OMD track "Dresden" was issued as part of the single release package.
+The three-piece band performed nine songs from both Foxx's solo and The Maths repertoires and were generally positively received by OMD fans.
+In a further collaboration with that group, a John Foxx and the Maths remix of their track "Dresden" was issued as part of the single release package.

 The release of Rhapsody was delayed due to production problems and was not available on the tour.
 It was finally released on 10 May.

 The band's only headlined live show for 2013 was held on 7 June at the Brighton Concorde 2.

 In November, new videos for the track Evidence and Talk were published on official video channels, promoted via Foxx's official Facebook page and Twitter account.
 The videos, described as being 'Tokyo noir', were filmed and directed by Macoto Tezka in Tokyo, Japan 2013.